-We are a small cottage garden nursery situated in the NSW South Coast town of Nowra.
+I'm Mim, I have a small cottage garden nursery situated in the NSW South Coast town of Nowra.

-We’re fortunate to be able to choose to grow the plants which appeal to us.
+I'm fortunate to be able to choose to grow the plants which appeal to us.

-of which now survive.
-We appreciate many of the plants our grandparents had in their gardens (they have a simplicity which many modern hybrids have lost).
-However many of these plants have become rare and we realised that the only way to conserve them was to propagate and distribute them as widely as possible.
+Yellow House Heritage Perennials had its genesis in my love of perennial plants.
+I have been collecting perennials from old gardens for many years and have established a number of gardens.
+I appreciate many of the plants our grandparents had in their gardens (they have a simplicity which many modern hybrids have lost).
+However many of these plants have become rare and I realised that the only way to conserve them was to propagate and distribute them as widely as possible.

-We have participated in Open Gardens Australia, providing a range of potted plants for sale as part of our open garden.
+I participated in Open Gardens Australia, providing a range of potted plants for sale as part of our open garden.
 This inevitably led to the establishment of Yellow House Heritage Perennials so that we can share our plants with an even wider group of gardeners.